Nicola Savino: Biography

 Nicola Savino was born in Lucca on 14 November 1967 to an engineer father from Foggia and a pharmacist mother from Cosenza and grew up in Metanopoli (a hamlet of San Donato Milanese), the city where his father Francesco worked for Eni.
 At seven months old he lost the little finger of one hand, amputated by mistake by a hospital nurse.

 He has been married to Manuela Suma since 2009, he is the father of Matilda, born on 2 August 2005.

-He is a big fan of Inter and Cosenza.
+He has expressed interest in both Inter and Cosenza football clubs.

 Radio

 He began working in 1984 in the local station Radio Sandonato.
 In the following 5 years, in which he divides himself between radio and discos, he contacts various radio networks proposing himself as a director (I aimed lower as a job to have a fixed salary and make my mother happy he said) and in 1989 he gets a positive response from part of Claudio Cecchetto, who inserts it in Radio DeeJay.
 Here he takes care of the direction of W Radio Deejay from the beginning, a program conducted by Marco Baldini and Fiorello, and later that of the Baldini Ama Laurenti program, with Marco Baldini, Amadeus and Luca Laurenti.

 In 1995 he temporarily landed on Radio Capital with the program Two minus ten, conducted by Amadeus and Dj Angelo.
 In 1996 he returned to Radio DeeJay, and a few months later he was on the air in Linus Deejay chiama Italia, during which the conductor frequently asks Nicola to get his opinion as a man in the street on the events of the day: the exchanges resulting from it are so successful that Nicola interventions on the microphone, at first extemporaneous, become a constant of the radio appointment and earn him notoriety with the pseudonym Uomo Della Strada and its acronym UDS.

-The two-voice formula of the program meets the favor of the historic conductor and the public, and from 1999 Nicola Savino, from now on with his real name, officially becomes co-host of Deejay call Italy.
-In the meantime Nicola also participates in the Ciao belli program to which, since the first season in 1998, he contributes as an author and above all as an imitator of famous characters (including Ligabue, the Inter captain Zanetti, Gian Piero Galeazzi, Silvio Berlusconi, Enrico Ruggeri and many others) giving life to a surreal universe together with Digei Angelo and Roberto Ferrari.
+The two-voice formula of the program meets the favor of the historic conductor and the public, and from 1999 Nicola Savino became co-host of Deejay call Italy.
+In the meantime Nicola also participates in the Ciao belli program to which, since the first season in 1998, he contributes as an author and imitator of famous characters (including Ligabue, the Inter captain Zanetti, Gian Piero Galeazzi, Silvio Berlusconi, Enrico Ruggeri and many others) together with Digei Angelo and Roberto Ferrari.

 In the summer of 2006 he hosted the radio program Rio on his own, on music and the protagonists of the eighties.